sameeks/bookingbug-angular/src/test-examples/unit_tests.md

 1. To run sdk submodules unit tests all together execute following in root of sdk repository

     `gulp test:unit`

-    > It will start for each sub-module separate karma servers.
     > Tests are run in watch mode which means any code or tests modifications should rerun appropriate tests again.
     > Note that any bower dependencies changes require task restart

-2. If you work only on one particular sub-module than you can run just one of following

-    ``` bash
-    gulp test:unit:test-examples
-    gulp test:unit:core
-    gulp test:unit:admin
-    gulp test:unit:admin-booking
-    gulp test:unit:admin-dashboard
-    gulp test:unit:events
-    gulp test:unit:member
-    gulp test:unit:services
-    gulp test:unit:settings
-    ```

-    > Tests are run in watch mode which means any code or tests modifications should rerun appropriate tests again.
-    > Note that any bower dependencies changes require task restart

-3. To see test coverage html report for given sdk sub-module please cd to given sub-module and open `unit-tests/reports/coverage-lcov/lcov-report/index.html` in browser of your preference.
+2. To see test coverage html report for given sdk sub-module please cd to given sub-module and open `unit-tests/reports/coverage-lcov/lcov-report/index.html` in browser of your preference.

 #### Continuous Integration